rahulchajwa/PIV-Gravity-machine-on-oceans/README.md

 # Particle Imaging Velocimetry in Noisy Environments
 This is a set of codes for analysing the data from the Gravity machine [Krishnamurthy, D., Li, H., Benoit du Rey, F. et al. Scale-free vertical tracking microscopy.
 Nat Methods 17, 1040–1051 (2020). https://doi.org/10.1038/s41592-020-0924-7] on a ship.
-The high frequency noise is eliminated using a two-axis gimbal.
+The low frequency noise is eliminated using a two-axis gimbal.
 For an example dataset see: Chajwa, Rahul et al. (2024).
 Hidden comet-tails of marine snow impede ocean-based carbon sequestration [Dataset].
 Dryad. https://doi.org/10.5061/dryad.v15dv4253

 Basic Shape-Velocity analysis:
 The code shape_velo_automate gives the (size, structure, velocity) map of the data.
 The structure can be chosen to be the fractal dimension.